Table of Contents

-In many cases, there is only one person in a relationship that turns to a life of sobriety, leaving the other to ask how can they help their significant other in their recovery.
+In many cases, there is only one person in a relationship who turns to a life of sobriety, leaving the partner of an alcoholic with questions as to how can they help their significant other in their recovery.

 The answer is not simple and depends on several factors.
-Is your partner an alcoholic that has not received treatment?
+Are you a partner or an alcoholic who has not received treatment?
 Or are they in recovery from their addiction?
 Have they asked you to stay sober with them?
 Or are you considering this choice all on your own?
 More on getting help.

 All in all, people in relationships tend to have a greater risk for relapse, especially when one person is committed to being sober while the other isn’t.
 Therefore, it may be a good idea to quit or cut down your own drinking for at least a temporary period, in the initial stages of your loved one’s recovery.